mdillemuth/portfolio/README.md

 - Dynamically rendered components for the portfolio projects
 - Contact form with client-side validation implemented with _Formik_ and _Netlify_
 - Clean and elegant design
+- Accessibility rating of 90+ with Google's _Lighthouse_ dev tools

 ## Style Implementation